core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 * The peer MUST use CTX\_NEW to protect outgoing non KUDOS messages, and MUST NOT use the originally shared OSCORE Security Context CTX\_OLD for protecting outgoing messages.

-* The peer MUST delete the OSCORE Security Context CTX\_DEL older than CTX\_OLD, such that in the immediately previous execution of KUDOS, CTX\_DEL was used to derive the OSCORE Security Context CTX\_1 used to protect the first KUDOS message and CTX\_OLD was used to protect the second KUDOS message.
-Note that if the procedure for updating IDs is run (standalone or embedded) there may be a change of Sender/Recipient IDs between CTX\_DEL and CTX\_OLD, it is implementation specific to correctly keep the relation between the OSCORE Security Contexts.
+* The peer MUST delete the OSCORE Security Context CTX\_DEL older than CTX\_OLD such that, with reference to the immediately previous execution of KUDOS, both the following conditions hold:

+  * CTX\_DEL was used for deriving the OSCORE Security Context CTX\_1 used to protect the first KUDOS message; and

+  * CTX\_OLD was used to protect the second KUDOS message.

+Note that if the procedure for updating IDs is run (standalone or embedded) there may be a change of Sender/Recipient IDs between CTX\_DEL and CTX\_OLD.
+The way to correctly keep the relation between the OSCORE Security Contexts is implementation specific.

   For instance, this can occur while using the forward message flow (see {{ssec-derive-ctx-client-init}}}), when the initiator has just received the second KUDOS message, and immediately starts KUDOS again as initiator before sending a non KUDOS message.